 Patchwork Farms is a space where city folk, otherwise removed from agriculture, can know their farmers and see organic farming practices.
 While continuously educating ourselves in the science, sustainability, and best practices of farming, we teach science through hands-on learning to Chicago Public Schools’ students and college interns.

-Throughout the growing season the farm is a place to gather; we host a variety of cultural events such as theatre, music performance, dance, and storytelling.
+Throughout the growing season the farm is a place to gather; we host a variety of cultural events such as theater, music performance, dance, and storytelling.
 We’re dedicated to growing healing, medicinal food and vibrant community.